 Dr. Zelechoski is currently an Assistant Professor of Psychology at Valparaiso University, where she also serves as coordinator of the Dual Degree Graduate Programs in Law and Psychology.
 She teaches a wide variety of courses, including ethics and professional development in psychology, and provides clinical supervision to graduate students.
 Her primary research interests include forensic and mental health assessment, at-risk, delinquent, and traumatized youth, child custody and child welfare, and the intersection of psychology, law, and public policy.
 She also conducts research related to best practices in teaching and training in the areas of psychology, law, and trauma.
 In addition to her teaching and research interests, Dr. Zelechoski conducts forensic and psychological evaluations and has provided training and consultation to numerous mental health, law enforcement, and correctional agencies.

-Peter M. Oppenheimer, Ph.D., graduated from Brown University in 1979 with an A.B with Honors in Psychology and from the University of Virginia’s School/Clinical Child Psychology Program with a Ph.D. in Clinical Psychology in 1986.
-Dr. Oppenheimer interned at the Upstate Medical Center (now the SUNY Health Sciences Center) in Syracuse 1983-84.
-He worked in mental health centers and a group private practice before I opened his own practice in 1992.
-In 1994 he co-founded Feil & Oppenheimer Psychological Service with Dr. Leslie Feil.
-In their group practice they seek to implement proactive strategies for independent practice in Rhode Island.
+Peter M. Oppenheimer, PhD, graduated from Brown University in 1979 with an A.B with Honors in Psychology and from the University of Virginia's School/Clinical Child Psychology Program with a Ph.D. in Clinical Psychology in 1986.
+He interned at the Upstate Medical Center (now the SUNY Health Sciences Center) in Syracuse 1983-84.
+After his internship he worked in mental health centers and a group private practice before he opened his own practice in 1992.
+In 1994 he co-founded Feil and Oppenheimer Psychological Services in Barrington, RI.
+His clinical work focuses on children and families.

 Dr. Oppenheimer has been active in the Rhode Island Psychological Association since 1992.
-He currently is serving his second term as President-Elect, is Chair of the Legislative Committee, as well as the Bylaws and Healthcare Reform Task Forces.
-He has a served as President, Treasurer, Council Representative and Chair of the Insurance and Manage Care and Membership Committees.
-His primary focus is on RIPA’s legislative and policy advocacy.
+He served two terms as President of the Association.
+He is now serving as the Director of Professional Affairs.
+He has also served as Treasurer, Council Representative and; Chair of the Legislative and Insurance and Manage Care, and Membership Committees.
+His primary focus is on RIPA's legislative and policy advocacy.

 (6.5 CE Credits)